Current Issue Work

 Mayor Grover Robinson publicly stated his support of the civil citation program and ensured that our new Police Chief stops children from being trapped in our criminal justice system.
 The statewide bill we won also included language to encourage local communities to start adult civil citation programs.

-While we are happy that their improvements are not done.
-The path forward requires many steps, but this is so worth it to make sure no child receives an arrest record for something minor like a sibling fight or stealing a candy bar.
+While we are happy about the improvements, are work is not done.
+The path forward requires many steps, but this is worth it to make sure no child receives an arrest record for something minor like a sibling fight or stealing a candy bar.
 In order for our officials to take us seriously, follow-up is key.
 Our officials need to know that not only do we ask for changes but we make sure it happens and establish credibility for all future work.